Basic Tips on How to Respond to Federal Government Investigations

 Tip 2.
 If you are a subpoena target of investigation on a federal government contract, you want to consider also doing an internal investigation to see if there are some mitigating circumstances to handle.
 Oftentimes, the issue at and maybe unknown to you.
 Government contract investigations are on the rise.
 Companies and small businesses are now being charged with procurement fraud under the SBA 8(a)BD program, HUBZone fraud and SDVOSB fraud.

 Tip 3.
-If you are a federal contractor subjected to federal investigations, you should seriously consider retaining a government investigations attorney that understands either federal small business law and procurement regulations.
+If you are a federal contractor subject to federal investigations, you should seriously consider retaining a government investigations attorney that understands either federal small business law or procurement regulations.
 Many small businesses make the mistake of hiring traditional commercial attorneys that do not understand the substantive areas of government contract law that the investigation is about.
 See also information about internal corporate investigations.

 Tip 4.
 Do not delete files from computers or throw away important documents.
 This can do more harm than good.
-Federal investigators have many tools at their disposals including forensics that can assess hidden actions within your Consequences of Procurement Fraud Schemes & Avoiding Criminal Liability
+Federal investigators have many tools at their disposal including forensics that can assess hidden actions within your consequences of Procurement Fraud Schemes & Avoiding Criminal Liability

 Common Areas for Federal Investigation on Government Contractors

-Hire an Experienced White Collar Criminal Defense Lawyers or Government Investigation Attorneys.
+Hire an Experienced White Collar Criminal Defense Lawyers or Government Investigation Attorney.

 When a government investigation is on the way, there could be civil penalties and criminal sanctions involved, including jail time.
 Read about Avoiding the Pathway on Government Contract Fraud Cases and Federal Procurement Fraud – Do You Have the Right Defense Lawyer?